h2oai/wave/website/docs/tutorial-hello.md

 import StartQ from './_start_q.md'

-In this section, we'll learn how to author our first H2O Q program from scratch, and understand the basics of how to display content in a web browser.
+In this section, we'll learn how to author our first H2O Wave program from scratch, and understand the basics of how to display content in a web browser.

 :::note
 These tutorials assume that you have some familiarity with the Python programming language.
-You don't have to be an expert, but it might be harder to learn both H2O Q and Python at the same time.
+You don't have to be an expert, but it might be harder to learn both H2O Wave and Python at the same time.
 :::

-## Step 1: Start the Q Server
+## Step 1: Start the Wave Server

 <StartQ/>